needyamin/Animation_Themes_Blogger_Custom_Website/README.md

 Make Your Own Happy Birthday Animation Website Just In 2 Minutes With Free Blog

 # Hello World!
-> Are you looking for how to install this blogger templete?
+> How to install this blogger templete?
+Follow the instructions below!

 > At first go to https://blogger.com